 Both the stars have subsequently played the title character of Doctor Who: Paul McGann played the Eighth Doctor, and Richard E. Grant the Ninth Doctor from the animated episode Scream of the Shalka.
 It's also worth mentioning that Richard E. Grant also played the Doctor in the classic non-canon special Doctor Who: The Curse of Fatal Death.
 He becomes the Doctor upon the death of Rowan Atkinson, and regenerates into Jim Broadbent.
 Much later, Richard E. Grant eventually appears within the New Series' Eleventh Doctor's tenure as Dr. Simeon/The Great Intelligence.
 Finally, according to later interviews by Andrew Cartmel, had Doctor Who not been cancelled after the 1989 season, the film's third major actor, Richard Griffiths, would have been offered the part of the Eighth Doctor (after having previously been considered for the part of the Seventh).

 Paul McGann's character is not named in the film, although the script gives his surname as "Marwood".
 There is Lady Mondegreenfanon that his first name is "Peter", as many fans have independently and distinctly misheard, "He's just had an audition for rep," as "Peter's just had an audition for rep."

 A very famous version is for the audience to match Withnail drink-for-drink over the course of the film.
 This means nine and a half glasses of red wine, half a pint of cider, one shot of lighter fluid (contestants are generally allowed to substitute another clear spirit, or vinegar), two and a half shots of gin, six glasses of sherry, thirteen glasses of whisky and half a pint of ale, and one Camberwell Carrotnote A doobie, though, as we would never encourage illegal drug use (unless you live in Colorado), a cigarette is a common substitute.
 And a hangover the size of Norway, or probably death from alcohol poisoning.
 It is incredibly difficult to progress far beyond the whiskey Withnail drinks late in the First Act before either violent vomiting, unconsciousness, or sleep kicks in.
 This is probably a good thing, as the reference to alcohol poisoning was not a joke.
-The entire shebang amounts to roughly 58 units of alcohol, fourteen times the maximum recommended daily intake, just under twice the typical lethal dose for an adult male, and three times the weekly intake levels set by the UK Health Board.
+The entire shebang amounts to roughly 58 units of alcohol, which is fourteen times the maximum recommended daily intake, just under twice the typical lethal dose for an adult male, and three times the weekly intake levels set by the UK Health Board.
 The film's running time is 107 minutes...note A wiser version is to pour a single glass of each of Withnail's drinks, plus vinegar, plus cigarette, and take a sip when he drinks.

 The first drink consumed on screen is supposed to be lighter fluid.
 Vinegar was used in the filming (although it was water in the rehearsals), and the reaction of Richard E. Grant (who's actually teetotal in Real Life) was genuine.